Cold pools, Breezes, and Monsoons: Propagating Convection over New Guinea: Discussion

-We further hypothesize that the key factor enabling observed land breezes to propagate convection well beyond the traditionally expected 100 km is the incorporation of cold pools.
+We further hypothesize that the incorporation of cold pools is a key factor enabling hybrid land breezes to propagate significantly beyond the traditionally expected 100 km.
 These cold pools effectively increase the overall thickness of the density currents and their gust wind speeds while also providing the thermodynamic and dynamic inertia characteristic of density currents (Figure \ref{fig:cross.LBP}).
-As a result, the observed land breezes exhibit extended duration and enhanced offshore propagation speed, allowing the diurnal cycle of convection to consistently reach offshore distances of 200–350 km (Figures \ref{fig:clim.Hov.coast} and \ref{fig:Hov.PR-GPM_C1_SST}).
+As a result, the hybrid land breezes exhibit extended duration and enhanced offshore propagation speed, allowing the diurnal cycle of convection to consistently reach offshore distances of 200–350 km (Figures \ref{fig:clim.Hov.coast} and \ref{fig:Hov.PR-GPM_C1_SST}).

-Just like cold pools, our study shows that land breezes too can develop moist patches at their gust front (Figure \ref{fig:snap.Q2}).
+Just like cold pools, our study shows that land breezes, too, can develop \textit{moist patches} at their gust front (Figure \ref{fig:snap.Q2}).
 These are well aligned with the coastline and coincide with the offshore propagation of the second mode of convection (Figure \ref{fig:cross.LBP}).
 They persist after sunrise the following day (Figures \ref{fig:snap.Q2} and \ref{fig:cross.LBP}) and are associated with elevated latent heat fluxes within the boundary layer (Figure \ref{fig:snap.LH}).
-Cold pools embedded in the land breeze, can enhance the moist patches, as can higher SSTs.
-The large latent heat fluxes underneath the anomalous moisture (Figure \ref{fig:snap.LH}) supports the idea that these moist patches arise from the propagation of the land breeze rather than through moisture advection driven by the cross-equatorial monsoon.
+Cold pools embedded in the land breeze can enhance the moist patches, as can higher SSTs.
+The large latent heat fluxes underneath the anomalous moisture (Figure \ref{fig:snap.LH}) support the notion that these moist patches arise from the propagation of the land breeze rather than being caused by moisture advection driven by the cross-equatorial monsoon.
 The latter primarily transports water vapor ahead of and beneath the dry, cold air masses, leading to large-scale moisture advection patterns (Figure \ref{fig:monsoon.schematic}b).